-I have been involved in humanitarian and philanthropic endeavors in some way most of my life . . . so have you.
-We are satisfied that the “cause” is a good cause or we would not be involved.
+I have been involved in humanitarian and philanthropic endeavors in some way most of my life; perhaps you have been too.
+We must be satisfied that the cause is a good cause, or we would not be involved.
 The problem boils down to not having enough money in our own blue jeans to cover the financial requirements to accomplish the project.
 That necessitates the expansion of our revenue base and the solicitation of funds and resources from other people.
 How shall we do that?

-Usually, the plan of action statement includes phrases like, “Well, bless your heart, we’re just going to tell it and show it like it is and the people will catch on and respond by giving generously. ” Then there comes the hitch.
+Usually, the plan-of-action statement includes phrases like “Well, bless your heart!
+We’re just going to tell it and show it like it is, and the people will catch on and respond by giving generously.”
+Then there comes the hitch.
 What method shall we use to motivate the prospective giver to join in?
 There are a few favorite default motivators.
 You can give guilt, because guilt is the gift that just keeps on giving.
 Using pictures that are borderline horrific, or at least disgusting, seems to be another favorite method to motivate.
-The shock and awe may move the hand to the checkbook or credit card.
+The shock and awe may move the hand to the checkbook or the credit card.

-As we walked down the old stairway and out into the parking lot of Hospital #1, Dr. Anna walked with us, holding onto my arm.
+As we walked down the old stairway and out into the parking lot of hospital No. 1, Dr. Anna walked with us, holding on to my arm.
 “Please don’t just walk away and leave me,” she begged.
 “As you can see, we are doing everything we possibly can to save these children.”
-Then she stopped us and pointed back to the darkened windows of the Pediatrics Wards.
+Then she stopped us and pointed back to the darkened windows of the pediatrics wards.
 “There are many children up there who desperately need surgeries.
 But I can’t cut them open because I don’t even have any suture to sew them shut.”
-Dr. Anna went on, “there are many groups from the USA who come here and take graphic pictures of our terrible plight.
-And they go back to USA and mail out our pictures and collect a lot of money, but they never come back and we have never received any help from any of them!”
+Dr. Anna went on, “There are many groups from the US who come here and take graphic pictures of our terrible plight.
+And they go back to the US and mail out our pictures and collect a lot of money, but they never come back, and we have never received any help from any of them!”